Kim Bruce-Lockhart

-Alistair Kim Bruce-Lockhart (16 June 1946 – 15 January 1980) was a Scottish professional squash player from the Bruce Lockhart family.
+Alistair Kim Bruce-Lockhart (16 June 1946 – 15 January 1980) was an English born professional squash player from the Bruce Lockhart family of Scotland.

+Biography

 Bruce-Lockhart was born in Woking, Surrey, England, the son of educationist Rab Bruce Lockhart, who played rugby for Scotland.
 His grandfather John Bruce Lockhart was a dual rugby-cricket international for Scotland and headmaster of Sedbergh School.
 His uncle Logie was also a Scottish rugby international while his great-uncle Sir Robert Hamilton Bruce Lockhart was a diplomat, spy and rugby footballer.

 From age 4 to 8, he lived in Ontario, Canada, before moving to Wanganui, New Zealand, and eventually returning to the United Kingdom.
 He was educated at Sedbergh School and St John's College, Cambridge, where he read Medieval and Modern Languages.
 After receiving coaching from Dick Hawkey he began playing squash for Cambridge and the Hampstead Club.
+He represented the Cambridge University squash team for the 1966, 1967 and 1968 varsity matches (the last as captain).

 In 1968, he was capped by Scotland and played 59 times for his country.
 He participated in the British Open Squash Championships from 1970 until 1979.

 A blog by John Winn on Cricket Heritage described him as follows: